-If the SOGAV valve passes the tests above, there should be no reason to disassemble it.
+If the SOGAV valve passes the tests above, there should be no reason to disassemble the SOGAV valve.
 The problem most likely lies elsewhere.
 In addition to suspecting the electronic controls (outside the scope of this manual), the following possibilities should be considered:

-- Does pressure difference (ΔP) across the valve exceed 200 kPa/2.0 bar?
+- Does pressure difference ( $\Delta P$ ) across the valve exceed 200 kPa/2.0 bar?
 This will prevent valve pull-in. - Are the cables and connectors in good condition?
-Each lead should have less than $0.4~\Omega$ resistance.
+Each lead should have less than 0.4 Ω resistance.
 Have the cables been burnt?
 Are there intermittent connections at the connectors?
 Are the connectors tight?